 Ultimately, the SIS should prevent people from reaching a crisis point in their life, and we will provide training to support agencies to help achieve this goal.
 We will also monitor the success of the SIS in terms of how many people remain independent three months after an award has been received.

 Alternative forms of assistance (pdf 98kb)

 Did you know?

 If you qualify for the scheme the Supporting Independence Scheme (SIS) can help to either provide new essential household items such as cookers, fridges and washing machines or can replace these items if they have broken.

 Need more information?

 The Supporting Independence Scheme is run by the Active Inclusion Newcastle (AIN) Unit in Newcastle City Council.
-For information or advice on making an application, you can contact the AIN Unit on 0191 77 1707 or email@example.com.
+For information or advice on making an application, you can contact the AIN Unit at email@example.com.